tobyscott25/next-auth-drizzle-starter/README.md

-# Next.js + Auth.js + PostgreSQL + Docker starter
+# Next.js + Auth.js + Drizzle + Docker starter

 ## Introduction

 This is a simple [Next.js](https://nextjs.org/) + [TypeScript](https://www.typescriptlang.org/) boilerplate app that uses [Auth.js](https://authjs.dev/) for authentication and session management.
+When a user logs in, their data is upserted to the [PostgreSQL](https://www.postgresql.org/) database with Auth.js's [@auth/drizzle-adapter](https://authjs.dev/reference/adapter/drizzle) adapter.

-When a user logs in, their data is upserted to the [PostgreSQL](https://www.postgresql.org/) database by Auth.js's [@auth/pg-adapter](https://authjs.dev/reference/adapter/pg) adapter.
+The SQL models required by the AuthJS are available on Auth.js's [database models](https://authjs.dev/getting-started/adapters#models) documentation.
+This project uses [@auth/drizzle-adapter](https://authjs.dev/reference/adapter/drizzle) so we can use their pre-defined Drizzle schema for PostgreSQL to generate the correct migrations with Drizzle.

 This project uses [Docker Compose](https://www.docker.com/) for an easy dev setup, so you don't need to run a database natively.
+It will also automatically run the migrations for you when the Next.js server starts.

 ## Getting Started